Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 5.0.7 =
 * Fix: check for file existence in has_well_known_needle function, props @libertylink
+* Fix: fixed a timeout on SSL settings page on OVH due to failed port check
+* Improvement: allow SSL generation when a valid certificate has been found

 = 5.0.6 =
 * Fix: rsssl_server class not loaded on cron